Other Lessons in This Course

 Experts may separate these marks and designs into categories, but generally speaking, most people refer to them all as logos.
 There are certain design attributes that any artist will keep in mind when creating the ideal company logo.

-What Does A Logo's Color Say?
+What Does a Logo's Color Mean?

 Is it any surprise that, in any logo, color is one of the most important elements?
 After all, color has been shown not only to affect people's mood, but also their buying choices when they shop.